 (1) The Dealer Agency Agreement shall commence on January 1, 2012 and shall run until December 31, 2014.
 It shall be automatically extended by one year if it is not terminated at least three months before it expires.

-(2) The Dealer Agency Agreement may be terminated for good cause with immediate effect by either contractual party if circumstances arise which, considering the nature and purpose of the Dealer Agency Agreement, the circumstances of the relationship and the interests of both contractual parties, make the continuation of the distribution relation unreasonable for one or both contractual parties..
-(These circumstances shall be clearly defined or next chapter (3) is applicable)
+(2) The Dealer Agency Agreement may be terminated for good cause with immediate effect by either contractual party if circumstances arise which, considering the nature and purpose of the Dealer Agency Agreement, the circumstances of the relationship and the interests of both contractual parties, make the continuation of the distribution relation unreasonable for one or both contractual parties.

 (3) The Dealer Agency Agreement may be terminated for good cause with immediate effect by either contractual party, if in particular